corbinian/GrowlNotifier/readme.md

 ###Important
 If you use Snow Leopard or Growl version 1.2 you have to allow "Incoming Messages" in the growl preferences.
+And allow "Allow remote application registration" in the growl preferences.

 ## Sublime Text 2 Installation